Maneesh334/SiteBlocker/README.md

 3. Click "Add" to block the domain
 4. To remove a blocked domain, click the "Remove" button next to it

-## Notes

-- The extension will block all subdomains of the specified domain
-- Changes are saved automatically
-- The extension requires permissions to block websites and store your preferences

-## Development

-The extension consists of the following files:
-- `manifest.json`: Extension configuration
-- `popup.html`: User interface
-- `popup.js`: Popup functionality
-- `background.js`: Website blocking logic